JavaBWAPI/ass/README.md

 ## Grids
 Used for pathing.
 In addition to JPS, it's also possible to "cast rays" in a grid.
 This is mostly used for direct reachability checks (ie. can unit A reach position B without obstacle).

+## Behavior Trees
+Can be used to control individual units, groups of units of even a complete bot (ie.
+[StyxZ](https://github.com/Bytekeeper/Styx) is controlling basically everything using these).
+There are also nodes to simplify locking of resources (ie. units and minerals).